Overview

 - Sand art – Local sand artist Manuel Frolich (Manu) creates temporary installations on the Copper Coast, adding a creative twist to the shoreline.

-- Opening – The site is open year‑round with no formal opening hours; early morning or late afternoon visits often avoid crowds.
+- Opening & Admission – The site is open year-round with no formal opening hours and free entry.
+Early morning or late afternoon visits often avoid crowds and provide better light.

-- Access – A small free car park sits adjacent to the ruins.
+- Access & Footwear – A small free car park sits adjacent to the ruins.
 The ground is uneven and the interior structures are roofless, so sturdy shoes are advised.
-Wheelchair access is limited.
+Wheelchair access is limited due to the terrain and ruin condition.

-- Weather – The location is exposed to the elements; wind and rain can make the stone surfaces slippery.
+- Weather & Photography – The location is exposed to the elements; wind and rain can make the stone surfaces slippery.
 The best light for photography is in late spring or early autumn.

-From Waterford city, follow the R675 south‑west for about 20 km to the Knockmahon area; the engine house is signposted just before the village.
-Public transport is limited, so a car is the most convenient way to reach the site.
+- Directions – From Waterford city, follow the R675 south-west for about 20 km to the Knockmahon area; the engine house is signposted just before the village.
+Public transport is limited, so a car is the most convenient option.
 The nearest larger towns with additional services are Dungarvan (≈15 km north) and Tramore (≈12 km east).